MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ### NEO hub features:

-- **A fully configured and customizable set of new hire related sites built on SharePoint Online communication sites:** The NEO hub includes the sites, information architecture, design, user interface and features to help provide new hires with a great onboarding experience.
+- **A fully configured and customizable set of new hire sites built on SharePoint communication sites:** The NEO hub includes the sites, information architecture, design, user interface and features to help provide new hires with a great onboarding experience.
 The NEO hub can be customized to add your organization’s new hire content and to align with its look and feel.
 The NEO hub sites are responsive and work as they should on mobile.
 - **Onboarding journey:** Onboarding can be an overwhelming experience for new hires with everything the new hire is typically expected to do and learn in a short period of time.
 Avoid overwhelming your new employees by providing them a curated onboarding journey that paces the new hire through a configurable activity list of administrative, technology, culture, training, and connection related to-do’s.
 The onboarding journey comes with a pre-configured list of new employee onboarding activities for you to customize for your processes.
 - **Sample new hire site pages:** To inspire and provide design templates for arranging your content, the NEO hub includes sample inner site pages.
 Use these site pages as templates for your content.
 - **Easy provisioning:** Provision the NEO hub from the SharePoint look book with just a few steps.
+- **Mobile ready:** The NEO hub can be easily accessed on a mobile device when you [get the SharePoint mobile app(https://www.microsoft.com/microsoft-365/sharepoint/mobile-app?wt.mc_id=AID686708_QSG_228389&ocid=AID686708_QSG_228389&rtc=1).

 ### NEO hub sites:
 New employee onboarding involves multiple levels within an organization, including corporate onboarding, and departmental onboarding.
 Sometimes teams within a department also need a unique onboarding experience.
 Each onboarding level provides its own unique value, contributing to a comprehensive onboarding experience each new employee should experience.
-Research has shown pre-onboarding new hires, after they sign their acceptance letter but before they officially join the company, can lead to higher performance and better retention rates.
+Research has shown Pre-onboarding new hires, after they sign their acceptance letter but before they officially join the company, can lead to higher performance and better retention rates.
 To deliver a consistent and integrated new hire onboarding experience the Microsoft open source New Employee Onboarding hub consists of three types of SharePoint site templates, designed to work as one cohesive and familiar experience for new hires.

 ![Image of the NEO hub content](media/neotimeline.png)

 1.	**Pre-Onboarding site:** A site for new hires, who have yet to officially join the company, to learn more about the company they have joined and to get ready for their official start date.
-External guest access can be used for providing pre-start hires, with no corporate credentials, access to the pre-onboarding site only.
+External guest access can be used for providing pre-start hires, with no corporate credentials, access to the Pre-onboarding site only.
 2.	**Corporate onboarding site:** A place for new hires to visit to get the information they need and make the connections they want to successfully onboard to the organization.
 3.	**Departmental onboarding sites:** A place for new hires to visit to learn more about the department they are joining, its people, culture, and priorities.
-The new employee onboarding hub includes two departmental template sites, one for an engineering department and one for a sale department.
+The new employee onboarding hub includes two departmental template sites, one for an engineering department and one for a sale department

-## Step 1: Provision the NEO hub
+## Step 1: Provision NEO hub
 The New Employee Onboarding (NEO) hub can be provisioned from the [SharePoint look book](https://lookbook.microsoft.com/).
-With the SharePoint look book, a Microsoft 365 Global admin can start the provisioning process with a few simple clicks.
-It is fast, easy, and takes only a few minutes to start the process.
+With the SharePoint look book, a **Microsoft 365 global admin** can start the provisioning process with a few steps.
+The whole process takes about 15 minutes to proviion.
 Before starting the provisioning process, make sure you have met the prerequisites for provisioning.

 ### Prerequisites
 To successfully set up the NEO hub via the SharePoint look book, the person doing the provisioning must be a Global admin of the tenant where the NEO hub will be provisioned.
+If you have never provisioned a template form the Look book, [review overview guidance](https://docs.microsoft.com/sharepoint/add-sample-site).

 ### Provision the NEO hub

 1. Go to the [NEO hub solution page](https://provisioning.sharepointpnp.com/details/3df8bd55-b872-4c9d-88e3-6b2f05344239).
 2. Select **Add to your tenant**.
 If you are not signed into to your tenant, the SharePoint look book will ask for your Global admin credentials.
 3. From the permissions requested dialog box, select **Consent on behalf of your organization** and then select **Accept**.
 The provisioning service requires these permissions to provision the site template.
 There is no overall impact on your tenant and these permissions are explicitly used for the purpose of the solution installation.
 You must accept these permissions to proceed with the installation.
 4. Complete the fields on the provisioning information page as appropriate for your installation.
-At a minimum enter the email address where you wish to get notifications about the provisioning process and the url prefix for your site to be provisioned to.
+At a minimum enter the email address where you wish to get notifications about the provisioning process and the URL prefix for your site to be provisioned to.

 > [!NOTE]
 > Provisioning the NEO Hub will result in 4 separate site collections getting installed in your tenant.
 You will be prompted to enter the 4 new site URLs where you can edit the site name, site title, description, and default value.